captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

+Or do you think they buried him...because he treated them so well.

+---

-Or do you think they buried him...since he treated them so well.
-After all, he did come to burn their temples, overturn their images, pillage their land, and break their laws.
+After all, he did come to burn their temples, overturn their images, pillage their lands, and break their laws.

 ---